koscelansky/evlyceum/README.md

-# koscelansky.github.io
+# Evlyceum

-Github pages repository.
+Github pages repository for my Python courses in 2020/2021 taken place on Evanjelické lýceum, Vranovská, Bratislava (to be fair mostly online).